Senior Administrative Analyst

 BRIEF POSITION DESCRIPTION: Under the direction of the Department’s Deputy Director of Policy and Planning in the Fire Department’s Policy and Planning Division, this position serves as the Fire Department’s grant writer and assists with grant administration.
 This position is responsible for reviewing, analyzing and assessing the Department’s various programs, goals and needs; researching and identifying funding opportunities and programs to match the Department’s needs; generating proposals and all supporting documentation.
 This position also assists in the administration, monitoring and management of Department Federal, State and local grants and gifts.

 Given financial constraints of being a Department largely dependent upon the City’s General Fund, the Fire Department seeks grant and other funding opportunities to enhance and expand its current resources in a variety of areas, from additional staffing to much needed supplies and equipment.
-In addition, the Department is anticipating making use of this position to solicit and apply for grant opportunities for funding for employee health and wellness initiatives, including cancer prevention/education efforts as well as resources to enhance the Department’s Peer Support Unit.
+In addition, the Department is anticipating making use of this position to solicit and apply for grant opportunities for funding for employee health and wellness initiatives, including cancer prevention/education efforts as well as resources to enhance the Department’s Peer Support Unit, the Department’s unit that makes a variety of resources available to members to mitigate the occupational stress that members incur as a result of performing their job duties and address physical, mental, and emotional health needs.

 EXAMPLES OF JOB DUTIES AND FUNCTIONS: